4pplet/cyber60/README.md

 - (rev c and newer) Transistor stage for battery voltage measurement cutoff for no leak current when not measuring battery voltage (like in rev A).

 ## Todo:
-- Verify revision D hardware
 - Implement anti-shear hotswap footprints for the mx hotswap version.
-- Make bootloader and ZMK implementation of revision D. Code for recision C can be used for now, it is fully compatible with revision D.

 # Layout support (non hotswap):
 ![alt text](./readme-images/layout_support_cyber60_Rev_D.jpg "Layout support")